JuliaCN/JuliaZH.jl/zh_CN/doc/src/manual/calling-c-and-fortran-code.md

 an integer less/greater than zero if `a` should appear before/after `b` (or zero if any order is permitted).

-Now, suppose that we have a 1d array `A` of values in Julia that we want to sort using the `qsort` function (rather than Julia's built-in `sort` function).
-Before we worry about calling `qsort` and passing arguments, we need to write a comparison function:
+Now, suppose that we have a 1-d array `A` of values in Julia that we want to sort using the `qsort` function (rather than Julia's built-in `sort` function).
+Before we consider calling `qsort` and passing arguments, we need to write a comparison function:

 ```jldoctest mycompare